Your session has timed out

 If you’ve no quantifiable way to show skills and experience keywords, include a skills section that gives a general idea of your knowledge (and also some resume keywords!):

 Pull from both the soft & hard skills lists.
 Hard skills are specific abilities & know-how (Photoshop).
 Soft skills are self-developed, life-learned attributes (adaptability).
+(By the way, if you want other definitions like this, check out our helpful HR glossary of terms.)

 Again, no lying!
 This will see you out the door, lickety-split.
 Now you’ve got a general list of skills and qualities to grab the manager’s attention, and a specific list of personal skills from the job listing to keep it.